k0kubun/rebuild/README.md

 # Rebuild

-Development environment rebuild toolkit
+Development environment bootstrap automator for OSX

 ## What's this?

-In clean-installed OSX, git is unavailable but ruby and gem are available.
+In clean-installed OSX, git is unavailable but gem is available.
 Thus this gem provides a way to fetch GitHub repository archive and execute scripts in it.

 ## Usage